 The museum uses the halls of the former Drassanes shipyard.
-It presents objects typical for shipping such as figureheads, anchors, cannons and nautical instruments.
+It presents typical shipping objects such as figureheads, anchors, cannons and nautical instruments.
 Ships are also shown.
-A special exhibit is the “Real”, a 60-meter-long royal galley that is replicated in its original size.
-The rowed galley was used in the Battle of Lepanto in October 1571.
+A special exhibit is the "Real", a 60-meter-long royal galley recreated in its original size.
+It was used at the naval battle of Lepanto in October 1571.

 Barcelona - Maritime Museum

 Location: Avenida de les Drassanes, at the end of the Rambla

 Central squares of Barcelona and the Parc de la Ciutadella

 The spacious square is one of the transport hubs in Barcelona.
 The metro and local trains stop under the square; the regular buses, the Aerobus to the airport and the double-decker tourist buses stop in the square.

 Barcelona - Plaça de Catalunya and Passeig de Gràcia

 From the café-restaurant on the top floor of the El Corte Inglés department store, the entire square can be clearly seen.
 If there was an outside terrace, the view would be perfect.